lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Zander** _(02-Jul-18 06:46 PM)_

+_Emmett snaps around and chomps in the direction of the salesman._

-> I'LL EAT YOU ALIVE YOU LITTLE PRICK.
+> I'LL EAT YOU ALIVE, YOU LITTLE PRICK.

 **Bagelwrecker** _(02-Jul-18 06:46 PM)_

-> Asier I got the jewel keep distracting them
+> Asier, I got the jewel!
+Keep distracting them!

 **PlasmaPerson** _(02-Jul-18 06:46 PM)_

-> BLOOOD
+> BLOOOD!

 **RPretribution** _(02-Jul-18 06:46 PM)_

-> WOOOOOOOO
+> WOOOOOOOO!!

+_Garrick screams in delight at the thought of bloodshed._

 **Bagelwrecker** _(02-Jul-18 06:46 PM)_